Philadelphia Restaurants, Bars React To New Proof Of COVID-19 Vaccination Mandate For Patrons

 PHILADELPHIA (CBS) — Philadelphia will soon require proof of COVID-19 vaccination to dine indoors.
 Officials announced the decision Monday.

 Starting Jan.
 3, diners will have to show proof of vaccination, unless the restaurant allows a test option.
 Starting Jan.
-17, there is no longer a test option, and full vaccination will be required in bars, restaurants, indoor sporting events, movie theaters and other places.READ MORE: Shootout With AR-15 Leaves 3 People Injured In Kensington, Police Say
+17, there is no longer a test option, and full vaccination will be required in bars, restaurants, indoor sporting events, movie theaters, and other places.READ MORE: Cryptocurrency Company, Metallicus, Donates $100,000 To Help Restore First Bank Of The United States

+Children under 5-years-old and those with proven medical or religious exemptions are excluded from the new mandate.
+In addition, health officials say schools, daycares, hospitals, grocery stores, and shelters or places serving vulnerable populations will not require proof of vaccination or a negative test.

 The lunch crowd at Harper’s Garden in Center City is steady with customers choosing outdoor seating areas.
 Mask mandates are already in place for those inside the venue, and the staff is required to be vaccinated.
 Now, the city has added another layer of protection — a vaccine requirement for all patrons.